tarikkudesu/Inception/Docker-The-theoretical-stuff.md

 A container can have multiple endpoints connected to different networks.

-Docker ships with several built-in drivers, or as I like to think about them (Network types), that are responsible the connectivity and the actual network creation and isolation of networks.
+Docker ships with several built-in drivers (Network types), that are responsible for the connectivity and isolation, and the actual network creation.

 Libnetwork includes the following driver packages (null, bridge, overlay and remote).